BlogSpam-Net/blogspam.js/README.md

 Current Status
 --------------

-The current code is now in production use at http://blogspam.net/ and appears to be working very well.
+The code here is in production use, handling real-time SPAM-detection for over five hundred domains.

 There are two repositories/services deployed: